dotnet/msbuild/documentation/design/security-metadata.md

 </Target>
 ```

-Should we redact all occurences of value of `MySecret` from the task result?
-We might get a lot of false positives and very confusing results.
+In case we'd want to redact all occurences of value of `MySecret` from the task result - we might get a lot of false positives and very confusing results.

 # Open questions
  * What to use as a replacement of the data to be redacted?
 (Randomized hash, fixed token, etc.) - *very likely just a static pattern ('******').*